min2ha/ukwa-site/content/target/45098/index.en.md

   "subject": null
 }

-# 10 most outrageously sexist moments of the Rio Olympics so far

 Many things have shocked us about the Rio Olympics - such as the green diving pool, the double restart of the men's Keirin final or the disappearance of Dan Goodfellow - but perhaps most shocking of all is the ridiculous amount of sexism that has occurred.
 Here's the worst of it.